Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Methods: Retrofitting with BBO

 $FinalModel$ only depends on the data through the compression bottleneck $c$ of bounded size (see~ \cref{fig:fairuse}, Appendix, for illustration).
-The impact of this compression is formalized in~\cref{sec:generalization}, and used to prove guarantees in terms of overfitting, robustness w.r.t privacy and robustness.
+The impact of this compression is formalized in~\cref{sec:generalization}, and used to prove guarantees in terms of overfitting, privacy robustness w.r.t poisoning and extraction~attacks.